Bradenton, Florida: 1920s and 1930s

 Baseball spring training began in Bradenton with the construction of Ninth Street Park in 1923.
-The first team to train in the city was the St. Louis Cardinals, doing so for 1923 and 1924.
-The city council began the process of removing the "w" letter from its then name "Bradentown" in January 1925 and be completed on May 2, 1925, when the state Governor signed a bill relating to it making it official.
+The first team to train in the city was the St. Louis Cardinals, doing so in 1923 and 1924.
+The city council began the process of removing the "w" letter from its then name "Bradentown" in January 1925 and completed it on May 2, 1925, when the governor signed a bill making it official.
 All streets in the city were renamed in 1926 with a numbering system.

-After the collapse of the Florida land boom and the Great Depression starting, the city faced an economic downturn.
+After the collapse of the Florida land boom of the 1920s and the Great Depression starting in late 1929, the city faced an economic downturn.
 Along with an economic downturn, the city had financial issues as well with the city going into debt.
 During the Florida land boom, Bradenton borrowed money as a way to pay for infrastructure to areas that were considered outlying.
 As a result, the city retracted its municipal boundaries so it could not provide services to those areas and defaulted their municipal bonds as a result.
 After the municipal boundaries were retracted, the bonds were refunded, and residents who lived in the new boundaries would be responsible for paying it.
 Bradenton ended up eventually getting its bonds paid off.
-Despite the economic downtown, several new projects were done in the city.
-A municipal pier (interchangeably referred to as Memorial pier) was built in 1927 with a building at its end.
+Despite the economic downturn, several new projects were done in the city.
+A municipal pier (interchangeably referred to as Memorial Pier) was built in 1927 with a building at its end.
 The pier itself still stands and the building at its end has served a variety of functions ever since.
 As the Victory Bridge was deemed too unsafe to use after a hurricane hit it in 1926, the Green Bridge was built the following year in 1927 as a replacement to it.
 In the meantime, a ferry operated until the Green Bridge was built.
-On July 22, 1931, a joint committee was appointed by the municipal city councils of Bradenton, Manatee, and Palmetto to consider and possibly even merge the three cities but nothing would come out of the committee in the end.
+On July 22, 1931, a joint committee was appointed by the municipal city councils of Bradenton, Manatee, and Palmetto to consider and possibly even merge the three cities, but nothing came out of the committee in the end.
 A new post office building in 1937 was built on Manatee Avenue and 9th Street West as a Works Progress Administration project.
 The post office is still in operation.

 Compiled in the late 1930s and first published in 1939, the Florida guide listed Bradenton's population as being 5,986 and described it as:

 lies opposite Palmetto on the south bank of the Manatee River.
 The two towns are connected by a mile-long bridge.
 Boom-time hotels dominate the skyline and do a thriving business in winter, when the population almost doubles.
-In the residential sections comfortable houses are surrounded with aged trees.
+In the residential sections, comfortable houses are surrounded with aged trees.
 The neighboring area of rich muck land normally produces two or three crops each season, making Bradenton the principal shipping center for winter vegetables on the west coast.
-Celery, citrus fruits, tomatoes, cabbages, eggplants, green peppers and square are the main products.
+Celery, citrus fruits, tomatoes, cabbages, eggplants, green peppers, and square are the main products.